 So, how can we possibly fight a clock that's naturally programmed to influence our energy levels throughout the day?
 We've got a few ideas in mind—and they're much simpler than you might think.

-3 Easy Ways to Boost Your Energy in the Afternoon
+3 Easy Ways to Boost Energy When You're Tired in the Afternoon

 Now, trust us when we say that we fully understand the urge to reach for a second or third cup of coffee to get the energy jolt you need to pull through a bout of afternoon fatigue.
 For many, afternoon trips to the coffee pot are an everyday occurrence.